2025–2026 United States redistricting: Background

-Since the beginning of Donald Trump's second presidency, he has wanted to protect the narrow Republican US House majority in the 2026 midterm elections to prevent Democratic gains in the House, which would hamper his administration's ability to carry out its plans.
-The New York Times reported that the Trump administration had called on the Republican leadership in the state of Texas to redistrict the state's legislative boundaries in order to draw more Republican leaning districts.
+The National Democratic Redistricting Committee had also begun preparing for the possibility of Republicans redrawing maps mid-decade after Trump's victory in November 2024, harkening back to the aggressive gerrymandering Republicans performed under REDMAP after the 2010 elections.
+In June, The New York Times reported that the Trump administration had called on the Republican leadership in the state of Texas to redistrict the state's legislative boundaries in order to draw more Republican leaning districts.
 The plan elicited concern from some Texas Republicans, who argued that it could hurt incumbent Republicans.
 As the plan began to take action, reporters asked Trump how many Republican-led states would be redistricted; Trump replied with "four of them".